NicodemusGurion/nicodemusgurion.github.io/_posts/2023-01-01-Changes in the New World Translation.md

 **Biased translation**

 The word translated “close friendship“ is the Hebrew סוד (sod) which means “secret” or “intimacy”.
 The Watchtower probably chooses the word “friendship” to support their teaching that you can only “be friends with God”.
 The Bible rather teaches that when you put faith in Jesus, you become adopted as a child of God.
 Being a child of someone is more intimate than being their friend, but the Watchtower wants to hide from you your status as a **child of God** when you put faith in Jesus.
 They want to make you think you are in a lesser position by tricking you into thinking that “friendship” is the best you could hope for.

+# Psalm 45: 6

+> God is your throne forever and ever; The scepter of your kingdom is a scepter of uprightness.

+**Change**

+Does it feel strange to say that God is a chair?
+That's because that's not how this verse is supposed to be rendered.
+The correct rendering is "Your throne, o God, is forever and ever..."
+But since Paul is using this quote in [Hebrews 1:8](#hebrews-1-8) about Jesus, the Watchtower needs to change this verse both here and there to fit their own doctrines.

+The Hebrew text says "כִּסְאֲךָ אֱלֹהִים" (kissay-dah elohim) where "כִּסְאֲ" (kissay) means throne, and "ךָ" (dah) is the second person pronominal suffix meaning "yours".
+And "אֱלֹהִים" (Elohim) of course means God.
+So "the throne - that is yours - God..."

+If you want to say that "God **is** your throne..." you would typically have to use the Hebrew word "הוּא" (hu), which means "he" or "it."
+So, to say "God **is** your throne," you could write "אֱלֹהִים הוּא כִּסְאֶךָ" (Elohim hu kisekha).

+So there is no justification for translating this as "God is your throne" other than that the Watchtower needs to protect their doctrine that Jesus is not God.
+And since Paul uses this verse in [Hebrews 1:8](#hebrews-1-8) about Jesus, it would mean that Jesus is referred to as God.
+It is a strong evidence for the divinity of Jesus.

 # Proverbs 8: 22